Blue Dot Media

 Deia's background is in environmental education and visual arts, as well as expeditioning, having been awarded a 2009 National Geographic Adventurer of the Year award for a two-year, 7800-mile through-hike of the Andes Mountains.
 She subsequently gave talks around the U.S. on the lessons in sustainable living she learned over the course of her time in the Andes.

-Other credits include co-director of Stories of Trust, an award-winning ten-part series featuring young people that have already been affected by climate change and are working to prevent worsening impacts using the power of the legal system, and producer of Life on Terra, a multiple Webby Award-winning website and Emmy-winning Montana-PBS television series.
-Deia also directed and co-produced “Connecting the Gems,” a documentary about migration corridors in the Northern Rockies from an animal's point of view.
+Other credits include co-director of Stories of Trust, an award-winning ten-part series featuring the young defendants in the landmark federal climate lawsuit, and producer of Life on Terra, a multiple Webby Award-winning website and Emmy-winning Montana-PBS television series.

-Conrad is a New York-based film and stage actor and screenwriter.
-Originally from Colorado, he earned a degree and a few years experience as a mechanical engineer before switching gears and moving to New York to pursue his passion of storytelling.
-He graduated from the two-year Meisner training program at the William Esper Studio in midtown Manhattan.
-Alongside current documentary and acting work, Conrad is also developing a feature narrative film called ROLLING WITH VIRGIL - www.RollingwithVirgil.com - and a long form television drama series called JELLYFISH.
+Conrad is a New York-based film and stage actor, screenwriter, filmmaker, and UBI writer/advocate.
+Originally from Colorado, he earned a degree and several years experience as a mechanical engineer before switching gears and moving to New York to pursue his passion of storytelling.
+He graduated from the two-year Meisner acting training program at the William Esper Studio in midtown Manhattan.
+Alongside current documentary and acting work, Conrad is also developing a feature narrative film called Rolling with Virgil and a long form television drama series called Jellyfish.
+Since embarking on Bootstraps in 2016, Conrad has built a reputation as a respected writer and speaker in the UBI space as well.

 Pale Blue Dot Media